tekHudson/DruidBarClassic/README.md

 * Best: This will try to determine which is the best travel form for you to be in; Mounted, Cheetah, or Aquatic.

-* kmg: This will try to replace the MiniGroup window's mana bar with a split-screen bar like with replace.

 * Debug: dumps some junk into the chat frame to help me(and you) figure out why the bar is not subtracting the proper amount of mana.

 * shift: enables or disables the "shift back to caster using any form" option built-in to druidbar. defaults to enabled.